 According to a study done by the Incentive Research Foundation:

-Academic studies continue to show that non-tangible rewards (such as gift cards) are as effective, if not more, as the cash based incentives.
-It showed a similar levels of spike in productivity and happiness among the workforce.
+Academic studies continue to show that non-tangible rewards (such as gift cards) are as effective, if not more, as cash-based incentives.
+It showed similar spike levels in productivity and happiness among the workforce.

-Let's have a look at why gift cards are an employee reward that should be considered more often for any reward and recognition program.
+Let's look at why gift cards are an employee reward that should be considered more often for any reward and recognition program.